Interval Routing Schemes for Circular-Arc Graphs: Conclusions

 \section{Conclusions}

-We have shown that the class of circular-arc graphs is in 2-SIRC, which is an optimal result, since it is not in 1-SIRC or even in 1-IRC.
-Although we classified circular-arc graphs with respect to non-linear interval routing schemes, the interval routing hierarchy allows to deduce that every circular-arc graph is in 3-LIRC, although we do not know if this bound is tight, that is to say, we do not know, if every circular-arc graph is in 2-LIRC.

-We highlighted some cases in that a real circular-arc graph allows a shortest path 1-SIRS though there are some cases uncovered, i.e. there exist circular-arc graphs that allow shortest path 1-SIRSs but the approach outlined in Section \ref{main} only yields a shortest path 2-SIRS.
-A question that emerges in this context is, if there exist circular-arc graphs that are in 1-SIRC but the vertex labeling generated by Listing \ref{pseudoLabeling} only permits a shortest path 2-SIRS, in other words, does already the vertex order prevent the generation of a shortest path 1-SIRS or only the improper choice of arc labelings?

-Although the class of interval graphs and unit circular-arc graphs is in 1-SIRC, the class of circular-arc graphs, which is a super-class of the former two, is not even in 1-IRC.
-However, we showed in Section \ref{improving} that a shortest path 2-SIRS for every circular-arc graph only requires a number of intervals that is closer to the number of intervals allowed by an 1-IRS than by a 2-IRS.
+We showed that the class of circular-arc graphs has strict compactness 2.
+Throughout the proof special cases of strict circular-arc graphs that allow 1-SIRSs were highlighted (not all cases were pointed out for the sake of brevity), which is in particular interesting, since the class of circular-arc graphs is a super-class of the class of interval and unit circular-arc graphs, which always allow 1-SIRSs.
+We showed that the constructed 2-SIRS requires a number of intervals that is closer to the maximal number of intervals in an 1-IRS than in a 2-IRS.
+An open question is, if strict circular-arc graphs exist that allow 1-SIRS but the vertex ordering generated by Listing \ref{pseudoLabeling} does not allow these.

-The graph in Figure \ref{fig:animals} was found within the framework of this paper and is not in 1-IRC.
-In contrast to a wheel graph, which is somehow the classic example to show that the class of circular-arc graphs is not in 1-IRC, it is more complex and does not contain a dominating vertex.
-We think this is worth mentioning, since we initially had the suspicion that dominating or \q{almost dominating} vertices were the feature that circular-arc graphs need to provide in order to prohibit shortest path 1-IRSs.
-Note that the graph persists of two equal parts and could be easily extended by inserting more of these parts, while it would never allow a shortest path 1-IRS.